Parnswir/tie/sample/04 - Collision and pathfinding/README.md

   });
 ```

-If you give `off()` and ID of a handler, it will only remove this handler and leave other handlers intact.
+If you give `off()` an ID of a handler, it will only remove this handler and leave other handlers intact.
 This is useful for more complex scenarios:

 ```js
   // index.js